def-gthill/kenpali/kenpali-core.md

 Parameters:

-- `conditions` (_array of tuple like [function, function]_): A list of condition-result pairs.
+- `conditions` (_Array of tuple like [Function, Function]_): A list of condition-result pairs.
 Each condition function is called with no arguments, and if it returns `true`, the corresponding result function is called with no arguments and its result is returned.
-- `else:` (_function_): The function to call if no conditions match.
+- `else:` (_Function_): The function to call if no conditions match.

 Returns:

-- (_any_): The result of the first matching case, or the `else` function if no conditions match.
+- (_Any_): The result of the first matching case, or the `else` function if no conditions match.

 ```
 # Multi-way if